-

 Citizens seeking to vote by mail MUST REQUEST a mail-in ballot.

-• To apply for a mail-in ballot, go online to voterservices.elections.maryland.gov/onlinemailinrequest, text VBM to 77788, or apply in person at the Anne Arundel County Board of Elections, 6740 Baymeadow Drive, Glen Burnie, MD.
+- To apply for a mail-in ballot, go online to voterservices.elections.maryland.gov/onlinemailinrequest, text VBM to 77788, or apply in person at the Anne Arundel County Board of Elections, 6740 Baymeadow Drive, Glen Burnie, MD.
 Call 410-222-6600 for assistance.

-• Track the status of your ballot here: voterservices.elections.maryland.gov/VoterSearch
+- Track the status of your ballot here: voterservices.elections.maryland.gov/VoterSearch

-• Mail-in ballots must be postmarked or placed in a designated ballot drop box by 8 pm on May 14.
+- Mail-in ballots must be postmarked or placed in a designated ballot drop box by 8 pm on November 5.

-2024 Presidential Primary Election Dates
+2024 Presidential General Election Dates

-Register to vote, update registration or change party affiliation online, by mail or in person: Tuesday, April 23, 2024
+Register to vote, update registration or change party affiliation online, by mail or in person: Tuesday, October 15, 2024

-Early Voting: Thursday, May 2 through Thursday, May 9, 2024 from 7am-8pm
+Early Voting: Thursday, October 24 through Thursday, October 31, 2024 from 7am-8pm

-Election Day: Tuesday, May 14, 2024 from 7am-8pm
+Election Day: Tuesday, November 5, 2024 from 7am-8pm

-Register to vote or update registration at designated polling place: Tuesday, May 14, 2024
+Register to vote or update registration at designated polling place: Tuesday, November 5, 2024

 Registering to Vote

-To register to vote, you must be: You cannot have been:
+To register to vote, you must be: You cannot have been: A U.S. citizen;

 Convicted of buying or selling votes;